socialplanning/opencore/nui/member/README.txt

     Now, let's have a member leave a project::

-    But first, if we're not logged in as the member, we should get a portal status message back
+    But first, if we're not logged in as the member, we should get a portal status message back and a False return
     >>> view.leave_project('p2')
+    False
     >>> view.portal_status_message
     [u'Invalid workflow transition', u'Cannot leave project']